MarkoSterk/PyJolt/README.md

 CACHE_REDIS_PASSWORD: str
 ```

-Only the default cache duration can be set.
+Only the default cache duration can be set if using in-memory caching.
 The default value is 300 seconds.

 Once configured the caching extension can be used like this in controller endpoints: